Michael-C-Buckley/mactools/README.md

 # These methods would also work with the `mac` defined above as well
 vendor = cache.get_vendor(oui)
-record = cache.get_record(oui)
 ```

-`vendor` will be the string of vendor registered to IEEE where `record` will be
+`vendor` will be the string of vendor registered to IEEE.
-an `OUIRecord` which includes all the information from IEEE.
+It will also identify common protocol MACs (such as Spanning Tree, Cisco/Extreme, etc.) and randomized MACs (locally administered).

 ## License